Jaden-S-Yang/SNN-Memory-Decoder/README.md

 Place these files in your Google Drive or local working directory as specified in the notebook configuration cell.

+* **Note on Session Flexibility:** While this pipeline defaults to session files `ec012ec.187` (linear track) and `ec012ec.188` (post-behavior sleep), the code is built as a generalized pipeline.
+It can accept other sessions from the `ec012` animal or similar experimental blocks within the hc-3 dataset, provided the underlying file structure (metadata tables, spike times, and positional tracking files) remains consistent.

 ## Dependencies
 * NumPy
 * Matplotlib